 The AI mirror effect.
 Why your platform decides whether AI helps or hurts.

-DORA 2025 named what platform engineers were already seeing in the wild.
+DORA research named what platform engineers were already seeing in the wild.
 AI does not improve engineering.
 It magnifies what is already there.
 Strong systems get faster.
 Weak systems get more brittle.
 The platform is the variable that decides which curve you ride.

 This piece explains the mechanism, the operational signals platform teams should track, and what to fix first if you want AI adoption to land on the right side of the mirror.